CrabeMan/EzScale-Arduino/README.md

 | CONNECTED_WAIT_FOR_DHCP | 0x03 | SCANNING        | 0x15 |

 ##### Json Gate
 We use a custom characteristic as a gateway to communicate with batch of 20 bytes of Json message.
-The application can write to this characteristic to send json batch and subscribe to be notify of incoming json batch.
+The application can write to this characteristic to send json batch and subscribe to be notified of incoming json batch.

 | Separator | Byte |
 | --------- | ----:|